 www.aspire-cs.co.uk

-Aspire Personal Care Solutions (PCS) are commissioned by the Council for Disabled Children to deliver Independent Support to the families of children and young people in Northumberland who are going through the EHC (Education Health and Care) assessment and planning process (see the Education section of this guide for more details).
+Aspire Personal Care Solutions (PCS) are commissioned by the Council for Disabled Children to deliver Independent Support to the families of children and young people in Northumberland who are going through the EHC (Education Health and Care) assessment and planning process.

 Independent Supporters provide a range of time-limited support, including liaison across different agencies and information on personal budgets.
 The level and nature of support is tailored to the particular needs of individual families.

-AUTISM SERVICE
+AUTISM SUPPORT SERVICE

-SOUTH VIEW.
-ASHINGTON NE63 0SF
+@ asd.behaviourservices@northumberland.gov.uk

-asd.behaviourservices@northumberland.gov.uk The ASD Support Team offer school based support to children and young people who have social communication difficulties or a diagnosis of ASD.
-The team aims to develop and enhance the skills and practices of school staff and improve educational outcomes for children and young people with social communication/ASD being taught in educational settings across Northumberland.
+The Autism Support Service offer school based support to children and young people who have social communication difficulties or a diagnosis of an Autistic Spectrum Disorder (ASD).

+The service aims to develop and enhance the skills and practices of school staff and improve educational outcomes for children and young people with social communication/ASD being taught in educational settings across Northumberland.

 The support we offer is generally bespoke to the individual or school setting and may comprise of a combination of: observation, assessment, recommendation of strategies and approaches to enhance access to the curriculum, resource sharing, liaison with parents and carers, as well as a comprehensive range of training packages for professionals.

-We offer Cygnet Training for parents of children with a diagnosis of ASD.
+We provide written reports that outline the strategies and approaches that should be incorporated into teaching programmes and classroom practice.

 Team members liaise closely with parents/carers, school staff and the young person to promote successful inclusion in the classroom.

-Written reports are provided outlining key observations and information and strategies and approaches that should be incorporated into teaching programmes and classroom practice.
-SENCOs can request support from the Autism Service by completing the online SEND Support Services 'Request for Support' form.
-All requests for support require signed parental consent.
-SEND Manager for Autism: Fiona Tarn BARNARDOS MEDIATION SERVICE BARNARDO'S DAIS SERVICE, 20 BEWICK ROAD, GATESHEAD NE8 4DP
+Schools can access support from the Autism Support Service via a Service Level Agreement (SLA) and the completion of a 'Request for Support' form.
+All individual requests for support require signed parental consent.

+SEND Manager for Autism : Fiona Tarn

+BARNARDOS MEDIATION SERVICE

+BARNARDO'S DAIS SERVICE, 20 BEWICK ROAD, GATESHEAD NE8 4DP

 daismediationservices@barnardos.org.uk

 An independent mediation service that works with families of children with special educational needs and disabilities and their Local Authorities.

 The aim of the service is to support both parties to resolve their disputes, ensuring that all involved had the opportunity to have their views shared and listened to.
 A mediation adviser will typically become involved in disputes in relation to the Education Health and Care needs assessment and planning process.
 The mediation service will try to resolve issues before they escalate to the tribunal stage.

 BEHAVIOUR SUPPORT SERVICE

-SOUTH VIEW, ASHINGTON NE63 0SF